 We do not expect any intact milk protein, soy or casein protein in the final product but cannot guarantee it.
 We recommend you talk to your pediatrician to determine if Evivo is suitable for your baby.

-When it comes to baby poop, there’s a wide range of what’s considered normal.
-Some babies may have a bowel movement with every feeding, while others may only have one bowel movement a week.
-If the stools are soft and the baby is producing enough wet diapers, eating well, and growing properly, there is no reason for concern.
+There’s a wide range of what’s considered normal with baby poop.
+Some babies have a bowel movement with every feeding, while others may have one per week.
+The color of an infant’s stool can also vary depending on factors like age and diet.
+In general, any shade of brown, yellow, orange, green are typical.
+When solid foods are introduced, stool color may change based on the new foods they are consuming.
+If stools are soft and the baby is producing enough wet diapers, eating well, and growing properly, don’t be concerned.

 All infants should naturally have B. infantis in their microbiomes as a natural process part of their development, but 90% of babies in the U.S. no longer have due to high antibiotic use, and modern birthing and feeding practices.
 Evivo is recommended for all breast or mix-fed (breast milk + formula) babies.

 We include free ground shipping within the contiguous US.